Formula for Gassy Babies: Choosing the Right Digestive Health Options

 - Lactose-free variety

-With these added, your baby will get herbicide, pesticide hormone-free nutrients they need to prosper while at the same time reducing their amount of gas accumulation.
+With these added, your baby will get herbicide, and pesticide-hormone-free nutrients they need to prosper while at the same time reducing their amount of gas accumulation.

 Different Types of Formula

-There are three different forms of organic-based formulas, but it'll be up to you and your baby's tummy to decide which one aligns with what your baby needs.
+There are three different forms of organic-based formulas, but it'll be up to you and your baby's tummy to decide which one aligns with your baby's needs.

 Cow Milk Organic Formula

 As written, milk-based organic formula is made with milk that comes from cows.
 It is altered to create a close resemblance to breast milk, giving it the right balance of nutrients.
-Most babies do quite well with this type of formula and see clear results after switching from regular formula.
+Most babies do well on cow formulas and see clear results after switching from the regular formula.
+The best example is our HiPP Dutch Stage 1 Formula which is the most popular cow's milk formula we carry.

 In extreme circumstances, babies can acquire lactose allergies, so this type should be avoided to prevent an increase in gas symptoms.